 Recommended by Jasmine from The Life of a Social Butterfly

-Key West is a road trip day trip from Miami like no other.
+Key West is a road trip from Miami like no other and one of the coolest things to do in Miami.

 Before enjoying a beach day on the imported Caribbean sands or tasting the famous key lime pie of the Florida Keys, road trippers can enjoy the picture-perfect view of the Seven-Mile Bridge on the drive to Key West.